 Open Start.

-Type the following command to enable the built-in Administrator account and press Enter:
+Type the following command to enable the hidden Administrator account and press Enter:

 Get-LocalUser -Name "Administrator" | Enable-LocalUser

-After you complete the steps, the default Administrator account will be enabled, and available from the Sign-in screen.
+After you complete the steps, the default Administrator account will enable and available from the Sign-in screen.

 When you no longer need the Administrator account, use the same instructions outlined above to disable it, but on step No. 3, make sure to use this command: Get-LocalUser -Name "Administrator" | Disable-LocalUser